lapsonwor/wala_test/README.md

 - The representation of the data is open to interpretation in an informative and user-friendly manner.

-###  Dockerize Your Job
+###  Dockerize Your Job (Optional)
 - Please include your dockerfile with your source so we can build the docker image directly from the git folder
 - Make a script for building your docker
 - Mkae a script for running your docker in a linux environment
 - Upload your docker image to public image repo and provide the link
+- (Or) Deploy to any k8s which is accessible and submit your yaml files.

 ### Example layout

 [Excalidraw](https://excalidraw.com/#json=4852274673221632,a1urShHV547sm_foOMNpKg)

 ### Submission
-- Fork a branch for your works
+- Fork to your account for your works and share with our review commitee (frederic_var, KenKam_Varadise, dollkwong, michael.tse1, wickeswong, vinsonwong)